Skip to content

 Self-hosted privacy expectations

-pi-web-agent does not silently fall back from SearXNG to DuckDuckGo or from Firecrawl to plain HTTP when you choose self-hosted providers.
-Fallback policy needs to be explicit because some users choose self-hosted backends specifically to avoid external services.
+pi-web-agent does not silently fall back from SearXNG, Brave, or You.com to DuckDuckGo, or from Firecrawl to plain HTTP, when you choose those providers.
+Fallback only happens when fallback is configured because some users choose specific backends to control where requests go.